 Las Vegas Inmate Search Options

 A site called SearchForInmates.com handles the online inmate search in Las Vegas jails.
-They have aided many a Las Vegas inmate search, and can be reached at 702-608-2245.
+They have aided many a North Las Vegas jail inmate search and can be reached at 702-608-2245.
 When conducting an inmate search in Las Vegas for anyone who was recently arrested, it helps to have the social security number and the date of birth of the inmate handy.
 A Las Vegas inmate search can produce an inmate’s case number, prison ID number, the charges against them and their next court date on the site.

 Las Vegas Bail Bondsman